-The rapidly growing intersection of finance and technology has revolutionized the payment processing industry, resulting in the rise of both innovative services like peer-to peer-lending, crowdsourcing, eBanking and ePayments, and the need for attorneys experienced in this area.
-Ifrah Law’s attorneys fill that need.
-Our firm represents businesses and individuals in payment processing relationships, including merchants in disputes with payment processors, ISOs and acquiring banks, MATCH and Terminated Merchant File listings, and payment processing agreements.
+The intersection of finance and technology has revolutionized the payment processing industry, resulting in the rapid growth of both innovative services like peer-to peer-lending, crowdsourcing, eBanking and ePayments, and the need for attorneys experienced in this area.
+Ifrah Law’s attorneys fill that need by representing businesses, individuals, and in payment processing relationships, including online gaming merchants in disputes with payment processors, ISOs and acquiring banks, MATCH and Terminated Merchant File listings, and payment processing agreements.

-On behalf of a wide variety of domestic and international banking and payment processing entities, Ifrah Law has a strong track record for trying and winning cases across venues and for successfully concluding matters with private litigants, the Department of Justice, the Consumer Financial Protection Bureau (CFPB), the Federal Trade Commission (FTC), the Securities Exchange Commission (SEC), and the Commodities Futures Trading Commission (CFTC).
+On behalf of a wide variety of domestic and international banking and payment processing entities, Ifrah Law has a strong track record for trying and winning cases.
+They have also succeeded in concluding cases with private litigants, the Department of Justice, the Consumer Financial Protection Bureau (CFPB), the Federal Trade Commission (FTC), the Securities Exchange Commission (SEC), and the Commodities Futures Trading Commission (CFTC).

-Ifrah attorneys are active in matters on the cutting edge of this expanding field, ranging from advising financial services clients on emerging issues in crowdfunding to representing clients placed on the Department of Treasury’s Office of Foreign Assets Control (OFAC) sanctions list.
+Ifrah attorneys are on the cutting edge of this expanding field, ranging from advising financial services clients on emerging issues in crowdfunding to representing clients placed on the Department of Treasury’s Office of Foreign Assets Control (OFAC) sanctions list.

-Our in-depth knowledge of the payment industry, added to our established litigation track record in financial services, privacy and data protection and marketing and consumer protection, enables us to protect your business and your concerns.
-Within the organizational structure of a client’s particular business, we work with senior executive management, legal counsel, risk professionals, sales representatives, merchant services team members, and other appropriate core staff to identify and mitigate risk.
+Our in-depth knowledge of the payment and online gaming industry, in addition to our established litigation track record in financial services, privacy and data protection, and marketing and consumer protection, certifies us to protect your business and your concerns.
+Within the organizational structure of a client’s business, we work to identify and mitigate risk with senior executive management, legal counsel, risk professionals, sales representatives, online gaming merchant services team members, and other appropriate core staff.

-We know how to balance aggressive legal tactics with practical concerns in order to represent you most effectively and recommend strategies that put you at the least personal and professional risk.
-And we stay with you and your case throughout the entire process, representing you from start to finish.
+We know how to balance aggressive legal tactics with practical concerns to represent you most effectively and can recommend strategies that put you at the least personal and professional risk.
+We stay with you and your case throughout the entire process, representing you from start to finish.

-Ifrah Law advises clients on matters relating to payment processing, electronic payments and merchant transactions, including the following representative matters:
+Ifrah Law advises clients on matters relating to payment processing, electronic payments and online gaming merchant transactions, including the following representative matters:

-- Drafting, negotiating and enforcing agreements between banks, processors, and other financial services and payment processing parties and vendors
+- Drafting, negotiating and enforcing agreements between banks, processors, and other financial services, payment processing parties, and vendors

 - Developing policies and best practices for monitoring and managing risk with merchants